 Figure 5.2.2.1-1 shows a protocol segment view of the MQTT server co-located scenario.
-In this scenario, all oneM2M nodes (ADN, ASN, MN, IN) include one or more MQTT clients.
+In this scenario, all oneM2M nodes (ADN, ASN, MN, IN) include a MQTT client.
 MQTT servers are provided within MN and IN.